amanbatra96/amanbatra96.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Currently I am pursuing a PhD at the Systems and Control Engineering Department of IIT Bombay.
+Currently I am pursuing a PhD at the Centre for Systems and Control of IIT Bombay.
 I am fascinated by the tools in applied mathematics and am striving to learn these well in hope to apply them to diverse applications.
 I will be using this website for both - updating my professional experience and sharing my personal thoughts.

 You can find my CV [here](/cv) .
 To view my publications please click [here](/publications/).